 Various statements contained in this Form 10-K or incorporated by reference into this Form 10-K, in future filings by us with the Securities and Exchange Commission (the "SEC"), in our press releases and in oral statements made from time to time by us or on our behalf constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements are based on current expectations and are indicated by words or phrases such as "anticipate," "estimate," "expect," "will," "project," "we believe," "is or remains optimistic," "currently envisions," "forecasts," "goal" and similar words or phrases and involve known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements to be materially different from the future results, performance or achievements expressed in or implied by such forward-looking statements.
+Forward-looking statements are based on current expectations and are indicated by words or phrases such as "anticipate," "estimate," "expect," "will," "project," "we believe," "is or remains optimistic," "currently envisions," "forecasts," "goal" and similar words or phrases and involve known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements.
 Forward-looking statements also include representations of our expectations or beliefs concerning future events that involve risks and uncertainties, including, but not limited to, those described in Part I, "Item 1A.
 Risk Factors" and the following:

-- our dependence on licensed product; - our dependence on the strategies and reputation of our licensors; - costs and uncertainties with respect to expansion of our product offerings; - the performance of our products at retail and customer acceptance of new products; - customer concentration; - risks of doing business abroad; - price, availability and quality of materials used in our products; - the need to protect our trademarks and other intellectual property; - risks relating to our retail business; - risks relating to our acquisition of Vilebrequin; - · dependence on existing management; - our ability to make strategic acquisitions and possible disruptions from acquisitions; - need for additional financing; - · seasonal nature of our business; - our reliance on foreign manufacturers; - the need to successfully upgrade, maintain and secure our information systems; - the impact of the current economic and credit environment on us, our customers, suppliers and vendors; - the effects of competition in the markets in which we operate; - consolidation of our retail customers; - additional legislation and/or regulation in the U.S. or around the world; - our ability to import products in a timely and cost effective manner; - our ability to continue to maintain our reputation; - fluctuations in the price of our common stock; - potential effect on the price of our common stock if actual results are worse than financial forecasts; and - the effect of regulations applicable to us as a U.S. public company.
+- our dependence on licensed product; - · our dependence on the strategies and reputation of our licensors; - · costs and uncertainties with respect to expansion of our product offerings; - the performance of our products at retail and customer acceptance of new products; - customer concentration; - · risks of doing business abroad; - · price, availability and quality of materials used in our products; - · the need to protect our trademarks and other intellectual property; - · risks relating to our retail business; - · risks relating to our Vilebrequin and G.H.
+Bass businesses; - dependence on existing management; - · our ability to make strategic acquisitions and possible disruptions from acquisitions; - · need for additional financing; - · seasonal nature of our business; - · our reliance on foreign manufacturers; - · the need to successfully upgrade, maintain and secure our information systems; - the impact of the current economic and credit environment on us, our customers, suppliers and vendors; - the effects of competition in the markets in which we operate; - · consolidation of our retail customers; - · additional legislation and/or regulation in the U.S. or around the world; - our ability to import products in a timely and cost effective manner; - our ability to continue to maintain our reputation; - fluctuations in the price of our common stock; - · potential effect on the price of our common stock if actual results are worse than financial forecasts; and - the effect of regulations applicable to us as a U.S. public company.